balajich/reverse-proxy-spring-cloud-loadbalancer/README.md

 - Access rest api via gateway:  curl http://localhost:8080/
 - Access rest api directly on instance1 : curl http://localhost:9090/
 - Access rest api directly on instance2 : curl http://localhost:9090/
-# Whats next?
+# Hints
-- Netflix component (Ribbon) is currently under maintenance mode user should move to Spring Cloud Loadbalancer
-- Currently, there are several applications using Netflix Ribbon for Dynamic Routing that the reason this tutorial explaining routing using Ribbon
+-  If you are using Netflix ribbon for client side loading balancing set the property ** spring.cloud.loadbalancer.ribbon.enabled=false** than Spring Cloud Load Balancer will be used as ribbon automatically
-- Note Netflix eureka is not in maintenance  mode
+- Note only netflix ribbon is in maintainence mode , Please continue to use Eureka as registry